Meet the School’s 2019–2020 CSWE Master’s Minority Fellows

 Previous degrees: MDiv, Theology; BA, English Language and Literature

-Current field placement: Psychotherapist Intern, Harlem United-Community Nest Wellness Center
+Current practicum placement: Psychotherapist Intern, Harlem United-Community Nest Wellness Center

 Inspiration: Having trained as a Christian minister, Sampson says he was called by God to become a social worker.
 His decision was also shaped by his brother’s diagnosis of bipolar disorder, and his late best friend, who encouraged Sampson to enter the mental health field.